Web-Automation/trading_agent/product doc.md

 3. **Optionally add an LLM narration layer** over Marketaux's sentiment output, strictly for human-readable explanation — never feeding back into price computation.

 4. **Optionally extend to a basket-scan mode** that runs the pipeline across a configurable watchlist and surfaces only APPROVED signals, rather than checking one symbol at a time.

----

-> *This document describes a decision-support tool, not financial advice.
-Intraday trading carries substantial risk of loss.
-Historical and structural patterns do not guarantee future results.*